-New writers added to Trek 3 UPDATE: Variety says Cornish is out December 6, 2013by Matt Wright , Filed under: Rumor,ST: Into Darkness Sequel , trackback
+New writers added to Trek 3 UPDATE: Variety says Cornish is out December 6, 2013by Matt Wright , Filed under: Rumor,Star Trek Beyond , trackback

 While this isn’t 100% official, The Hollywood Reporter just broke a story that says two new writers will be joining Roberto Orci in writing the 3rd Star Trek movie script.
 Alex Kurtzman and Damon Lindelof are out.

 The new blood comes in the form of J.D.
 Payne and Patrick McKay.
 These relatively unknowns do have a relationship with Bad Robot.
 The pair were tapped to write the script adapting the graphic novel Boilerplate in 2011 (as yet unreleased) for Bad Robot.

 That’s it though, there’s no other news on Trek 3 in the article, other than the common assumption that it’s supposed to be out in 2016 to coincide the 50th anniversary of the franchise.

 The next Star Trek film is untitled and unscheduled, but Paramount and Skydance are hoping to have a film in time for the franchise to celebrate its 50th anniversary in 2016

 UPDATE: In a throw-away line in Variety’s coverage about Payne and McKay they buried a pretty big detail.
 Variety now reports Joe Cornish will NOT be the next director.

 Paramount and Skydance were at one point in talks with “Attack the Block” helmer Joe Cornish, but he is no longer involved.